kyma-project/website/content/blog-posts/2020-01-09-integration-testing-in-k8s/index.md

 5. **Visibility**

 Octopus gave us much more insight into test definitions and results than we had with Helm tests.
-After executing the ClusterTestSuite, you can easily analyze how much time each test from the suite takes, and identify the problematic ones.
+After executing the ClusterTestSuite, you can easily analyze how much time each test from the suite takes and identify the problematic ones.

 - **CLI** - We integrated Octopus with Kyma Command Line Interface (CLI).
 This means that you can use simple commands to get test definitions (`kyma test definitions`), run tests with selected flags (`kyma test run --concurrency=5 --max-retries=1`), or watch tests execution status (`watch kyma test status`).

     [Here](https://asciinema.org/a/287696) you can take a look at Kyma CLI in action.

 - **Dashboards** - We used information available in the **status** field of the ClusterTestSuite to visualize test details on Prow dashboards.
 On the below example, you can see at a glance all details of the `post-master-kyma-gke-integration` Prow job that builds our artifacts on a GKE cluster after each merge to the `master` branch.